-The Ember team would like you to write a blog post to propose goals and direction for Ember in the remainder of 2018.
-The content of these posts will help us to draft our first Roadmap RFC.
+The Ember team would like you to write a blog post to propose goals and direction for Ember for the next year.
+The content of these posts will help us to draft our next Roadmap RFC.

 What's a Roadmap RFC?

-The Roadmap will outline the community's priorities for the remainder of the year.
+The Roadmap will outline the community's priorities for the next year.
 It will be presented as an RFC and follow the normal RFC process.
-The RFC will be written based on community input--the blog posts we've requested and other community discussion--and curation from the core team and subteams.
+The RFC will be written based on community input--the blog posts we've requested and other community discussion--and curation from the core teams.

 Your post can be on any online writing platform, but we suggest:

-We'd like to hear about any aspect of Ember you have hopes for in 2018--not just about the Ember.js framework.
-Please include your desires for Ember Data, Ember CLI, tooling, the community, addons, and anything else Ember-related.
+We'd like to hear about any aspect of Ember you have hopes for in 2019--not just about the Ember.js framework.
+Please include your desires for Ember Data, Ember CLI, learning, tooling, the community, addons, and anything else Ember-related.

 Here are some broad ideas that might help you get started: